-Angel Carter gives me my come-uppance
+Angela Carter gives me my come-uppance

 Originally, I had wanted to title this entry "'Bums aloft!" (and other reasons not to read Angela Carter)," but, unfortunately, I'm afraid I'll have to eat goat on this one.
 The culprit is The Invention of Angela Carter: A Biography by Edmund Gordon, a book for which I'm currently doing a review.
 Alas and alack, greater knowledge of Carter has led to a greater personal appreciation for her, forcing me to revise my earlier cutting opinions.
 This is why you shouldn't read stuff.
 I often tell me students, "If a little learning is a dangerous thing, think of how dangerous a lot of learning is -- and I don't want that on my conscience."
 In this case, however, it's too late for me.

-Now, I perfectly understand why some people go gaga over that kind of writing, but it just irritates the heck out of me.
-The subsequent narrative coyness doesn't help -- the constant suggests that you can't trust the narrator, that what you're reading isn't how things really are, etc. All of it's quite clever, but as a reader I need something more.
-Rather than being an organic part of the fiction, such as in the case of Nick Carraway in The Great Gatsby, such unreliability and metafictional cuteness just seems like mockery, making fun of the reader for wanting to enjoy a good book.
+Now, I perfectly understand why some people go gaga over this kind of writing, but it just irritates the heck out of me.
+The subsequent narrative coyness doesn't help -- the constant suggestions that you can't trust the narrator, that what you're reading isn't how things really are, etc. All of it's quite clever, but as a reader I need something more.
+Rather than being an organic part of the fiction, such as in the case of Nick Caraway in The Great Gatsby, such unreliability and metafictional cuteness seems like mockery, making fun of the reader for wanting to enjoy a good book.
 Although the rest of Carter's writing often strikes a different tone, it's her sense of overly precious literariness that makes me want to throw her fiction across the room.

 Sadly, though, after reading Gordon's biography, I found myself really liking Angela Carter as a person.
 Some of the random cool things about her: